frankstepanski/node-express-course/week3/readme.md

 ![route and query params](images/terminal-route-query-params.png)

 >But which is better?
 Route or Query parameters?

->It depends on the situation.
+(The answer is it depends.) :confounded:

 Route parameters are used to identify a resource, while query parameters are used to filter the results of a query.

-___
+Meaning, you can use query parameters to get a subset of the data from a resource.
+__

 ### Serving Static files